slerman12/UnifiedML/README.md

 [comment]: <> (For GPU support, you may have to [pip install Pytorch]&#40;&#41; depending on your CUDA version.)

-Depending on your CUDA version, you may need to additionally install Pytorch with CUDA via pip from here: https://pytorch.org/get-started/locally/.
+Depending on your CUDA version, you may need to install Pytorch with CUDA via pip from here: https://pytorch.org/get-started/locally/.

-*e.g.*
+As such:

 ```console
 pip3 install torch torchvision torchaudio --extra-index-url https://download.pytorch.org/whl/cu116